nimblelearn/datapackage-m/README.md

 # Data Package M (datapackage-m)

-A set of functions written in [Power Query M](https://msdn.microsoft.com/en-us/library/mt211003.aspx?f=255&MSPPError=-2147217396) for working with [Tabular Data Packages](http://frictionlessdata.io/docs/tabular-data-package/) in [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) and [Power Query for Excel](https://support.office.com/en-us/article/introduction-to-microsoft-power-query-for-excel-6e92e2f4-2079-4e1f-bad5-89f6269cd605) (also known as 'Get & Transform Data' in Excel 2016).
+A set of functions written in [Power Query M](https://msdn.microsoft.com/en-us/library/mt211003.aspx?f=255&MSPPError=-2147217396) for working with [Tabular Data Packages](http://frictionlessdata.io/docs/tabular-data-package/) in [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) and [Power Query for Excel](https://support.office.com/en-us/article/introduction-to-microsoft-power-query-for-excel-6e92e2f4-2079-4e1f-bad5-89f6269cd605) (also known as 'Get & Transform' in Excel 2016).
 Data Package M functions implement several Frictionless Data [specifications](https://frictionlessdata.io/specs/) that help you to go from data to insight, *faster*.

 ## What is Frictionless Data?

 ![Frictionless Data](./images/frictionless-data/frictionless-data-logo-colour.png)

 A Tabular Data Package is a simple format for publishing and sharing tabular data.
-Tabular Data Packages extend and specialise the Data Package standard, and both come under the umbrella of [Frictionless Data](https://frictionlessdata.io/).
+Tabular Data Packages extend and specialise the Data Package specification, and both come under the umbrella of [Frictionless Data](https://frictionlessdata.io/).

 Below is the vision statement taken from the Frictionless Data website: